 When Metropolitan Police Detective Miyako Koreda is paired with US Peacekeeper Emma Higashi as her new partner, neither of them is pleased with the arrangement.
 But despite their hesitations, they solve a series of crimes that feature espionage, rebellion, and humanity at its worst, many of which revolve around the war.

 Created by Malka Older, Ninth Step Station feels at once like great near-future sci-fi and a modern police drama in which both of the main detectives are, refreshingly, women.
-The strong first season, featuring a writing team that includes Older, Fran Wilde, Jacqueline Koyanagi, and Curtis C. Chen, earned the series a renewal, so there will be more murders to solve in Season Two, which will go live in spring 2020.
+The strong first season, featuring a writing team that includes Older, Fran Wilde, Jacqueline Koyanagi, and Curtis C. Chen, earned the series a renewal, so there will be more murders to solve in Season Two, which is drawing to an intense conclusion.

 After a hugely successful IndieGogo campaign, editors in chief Emily X.R.
 Pan and Nova Ren Suma have launched what they term a YA Serial anthology.
 Magazine-like in its approach, this ongoing collection of short stories is focused on bringing marginalized voices to the forefront of YA lit.
 Issues 0 through 12 have posted, with three stories each.
 Contributors include Dhonielle Clayton (in Issue 0), S. K. Ali (issue 5), Uma Krishnaswami (issue 6), Malinda Lo (in Issue 1), Gina Chen (issue 2), Brandy Colbert (issue 3), Wendy Xu (issue 4), Justine Larbalesteir (issue 10), and more, with stories selected by Nicola Yoon, Laurie Halse Anderson, and Cynthia Leitich Smith.
 If you like your YA in bites, and if you’re invested in reading under-represented voices, this is a site to follow.